 For most expats, living abroad is a wonderful opportunity to take on new adventures and challenges.
 It is also a great way to learn new languages, experience new cultures, and discover even more about yourself.
-However, staying fit and healthy may be the last thing on your mind.
+However, staying fit and healthy may be the last thing on your mind but important nonetheless, and having a quick medical health go-to-guide is always handy.

 According to HSBC Holdings, Singapore ranked number one in the overall Expat Explorer Country League Table as 62% of expats claimed to have a better quality of life and earn more than in their native country.
 In fact, you will find the best fitness centers in Singapore as Fitness First is one of the country’s leading lifestyle brands that is taking over Asia.
 Exercise will help you maintain your BMI to achieve optimum health as well as a variety of benefits that include a healthier heart, increased stamina, sharper mind, and overall wellness.